Quietly changing the world, one book at a time.

 “Pass masterfully blends humor, heart, and peril in this anthropomorphic tale, making it an unforgettable read.”

-Now some sleek newcomers at NetGalley are launching booktrovert.com, complete with a .com domain, a slick interface, and AI-generated readers who seem emotionally stable.
+Now NetGalley is launching booktrovert.com, complete with a slick interface, email sign-up page, and AI-generated readers who appear emotionally stable.

 Honestly?
 Their site looks amazing.